Seán MacMahon: Treaty and Civil War

 The Army needed to be professionalised, armed and numbers increased in the short term.
 After the civil war ended it would have to be brought to peacetime operation and numbers reduced again.

 Trouble continued in Northern Ireland with violence against the Catholics.
 It was considered important to continue to supply and arm the Northern Ireland IRA units.
 To this end the Free State Army sanctioned the surreptitious purchase of arms from a London arms dealer.

-In May 1923 General Sean Mac Mahon summed up the course of events "Early last year (1922), during the programme in the North and when our men in the Northern Divisions were making every effort to deal with the situation, the demand for arms increased and every weapon we could lay our hands on was sent to one of our Northern divisions.
+In May 1923 MacMahon summed up the course of events "Early last year (1922), during the programme in the North and when our men in the Northern Divisions were making every effort to deal with the situation, the demand for arms increased and every weapon we could lay our hands on was sent to one of our Northern divisions.
 Arms were taken from Southern units and sent up North and later we supplied them with some arms from the regular army.
 The position became very difficult and, after many meetings with our Northern officers, it was decided that we would procure a quantity of arms under cover to be sent in to the six counties.
 I went into the matter of procuring a quantity of revolvers and rifles with Mr Frank Fitzgerald (Uncle to Gareth Fitzgerald), who has been procuring materials for us for a long time…"

 This deal went badly wrong with Frank Fitzgerald.
-General Mac Mahon approved the deal and an advance of £10,000 was given out of Army funds.
+General MacMahon approved the deal and an advance of £10,000 was given out of Army funds.
 The revolvers were due at the end of June 1922 however the attack to retake the Customs House was on 28, 29 and 30 June 1922.
-General Seán Mac Mahon was in Cork at this time.
-General Mac Mahon told Fitzgerald to hold things up because he was concerned that the guns may get into the wrong hands.
+MacMahon was in Cork at this time and told Fitzgerald to hold things up because he was concerned that the guns may get into the wrong hands.

 Things began to go badly wrong in London at the end of August 1922 and it seems that Fitzgerald may have been a rather incompetent gunrunner.
 He messed up one revolver deal in June by not turning up for an appointment with the arms dealer who then sold the guns to Brazil.
 Everything fell apart.
 The Free State authorities no longer had the same need for the arms having won the civil war.
 But whatever pressure Fitzgerald put on it was effective (He had a brother in the Cabinet and was friendly with Mulcahy and Ernest Blyth).